-- 151. A person who, being the master of a ship, fails without reasonable cause to comply with section 150 commits an offence and is liable upon conviction - - (a) in the case of a failure to comply with section 150(1)(a), to a fine of ten thousand dollars and to imprisonment for six months; and - (b) in the case of a failure to comply with section 150(1)(b), to a fine not exceeding level 5 on the standard scale, and in either case if he is a certificated officer, an inquiry into his conduct may be held, and his certificate cancelled or suspended.
+- 151. A person who, being the master of a ship, fails without reasonable cause to comply with section 150 commits an offence and is liable upon conviction - (a) in the case of a failure to comply with section 150(1)(a), to a fine of ten thousand dollars and to imprisonment for six months; and - (b) in the case of a failure to comply with section 150(1)(b), to a fine not exceeding level 5 on the standard scale, and in either case if that master is a certificated officer, an inquiry into that master's conduct may be held, and that master's certificate cancelled or suspended.